Lionel-Wilson/Anki-Kanji-Add-on/myaddon/Explanation.md

 - Select your primary kanji deck.(Preferably All in one kanji, to use as a kanji database/dictionary).
 - Select vocabulary/sentence decks(to scan and look for new words.
 Works along side morphman. maybe look at morphman code)
 - select field within chosen sentence decks that contains the sentence or vocab words you're learning to read/listen/understand(Warn that it must contain Japanese)
 - Set whether or not add on assumes that all words in cards that are already  "reviewed" are "known" and tag them with "known" tags.
-Or allow them to enterthe kanji that they know.
+Or allow them to enter the kanji that they know.
 - Allows user to suspend all kanji cards

 3. Once options are set, the user reviews their vocab deck's new cards and the below process happens